-We have audited the financial statements of First Swiss Mobility 2020-1 AG, which comprise the statement of financial position as at 31 December 2020 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the period from 4 February 2020 to 31 December 2020, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of First Swiss Mobility 2020-1 AG, which comprise the statement of financial position as at 31 December 2022 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended, and general notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the entity as at 31 December 2020 and its financial performance and its cash flows for the period from 4 February 2020 to 31 December 2020 in accordance with the International Financial Reporting Standards (IFRS) and comply with Swiss law.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the entity as at 31 December 2022, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and comply with Swiss law.